Eagles coach was 'looking forward' to White House ceremony, says it's time to 'move on'

 Peterson said he was disappointed when he found out Monday night the ceremony at the White House to honor Philadelphia’s first Super Bowl victory was canceled by the president.

 “I was looking forward to going down.
 Obviously, you know we did something last season that was very special.
 It’s a milestone here in the city of Philadelphia, our organization and I was looking forward to going down and being recognized as world champions,” Pederson said.
 “It is what it is.
-We are here today, we’ve got an OTA practice in these next couple days getting through next week and onto training camp.
+We are here today, we’ve got an OTA [organized team activity] practice in these next couple days getting through next week and onto training camp.
 So that’s where we are at.”

 According to the White House, the Eagles initially promised 81 people would attend the ceremony, but then called the next day to say only a handful wanted to go.
 On Wednesday afternoon, Pederson refused to challenge the White House’s version of events.